Alogani/shellcmd/README.md

 # shellcmd
 Collection of Terminal commands to be used inside nim.
+(Unix only for now)

 You can see shellcmd-example to see some usage